lgbouma/goumlab/content/blog/learning/orbitsUpdate.md

 Title: Where's the missing mass?
-Slug: orbits-and-update
+Slug: missing-mass
 Date: 2015-10-03
 Tags: galaxies, dark matter, python
 Summary: Dark matter, stars orbit in galaxies, an update one month into grad school.

 # Pictures of galaxies show you 10% of what's there (by mass).
-A pretty surprising observational result in astronomy is the radial velocity distribution of galaxies.
+A surprising observational result in astronomy is the radial velocity distribution of galaxies.
 First things first: for our purposes, there are two major classes of galaxies, (1) spiral (like our own Milky Way), and (2) ellipticals (which unsurprisingly are roughly ellipsoids in space).
 There are complications but let's not talk about them.

-Anyway, so you look at a spiral galaxy in a fancy telescope, and your first gut reaction (after maybe, "wow") is probably something like: "it's SPINNING!".
+Anyway, so you look at a spiral galaxy in a fancy telescope, and your first gut reaction (after maybe, "wow") is probably something like: **"it must be SPINNING!".**

 Is it really?
 Yes.
 But not how you might expect.
 If you just look at the galaxy, you might think that most of its mass is where it's brightest - the center.
+After all, that's where the stars are.
-Following this logic, if we wanted to guess the velocity of something far from the center (like say, our sun from the center of the Milky Way), we would write down a Newtonian circular motion equation like
+Following this logic, if we wanted to guess the velocity of something far from the center, we would write down a Newtonian circular motion equation like
 \begin{equation}
 \frac{v^2}{r}\propto \frac{1}{r^2},